Yeonmi Park: Execution for watching foreign movies

 Park claimed that, when she was nine years old, she saw her best friend's mother publicly executed in a stadium in Hyesan.
-Fellow North Korean defectors from Hyesan say that public executions never happened in stadiums, and that public executions had been halted several years before Park claims she saw one.
+Fellow North Korean defectors from Hyesan said that public executions never happened in stadiums, and that public executions had been halted several years before Park claims she saw one.

 According to Park, this woman was executed for watching a film produced outside of North Korea.
 But Park's account of what movie it was has changed depending on her audience.
 When speaking in Hong Kong, she claimed the woman had watched South Korean movies; when speaking to audiences in Ireland, she claimed it was a James Bond movie.
 Park's claims that people in North Korea were executed for watching foreign movies were mocked and criticized by multiple North Korean defectors, who told journalists that Park's story was unlikely.

 Andrei Lankov, a professor at Kookmin University and an expert on North Korean politics who has interviewed hundreds of defectors from North Korea, said he was "skeptical whether watching a Western movie would lead to an execution" and that he felt it was unlikely that one would even be arrested for it.
 He said that public executions in North Korea were reserved for the most extreme crimes, such as murder and involvement in large-scale criminal networks.
 After these criticisms, Park changed her story:

 I have only learned English in the last year or so, and I'm trying hard to improve every day to be a better advocate for my people.
 I apologize for any misunderstandings.
 For example, I never said that I saw executions in Hyesan.
 My friend's mother was executed in a small city in central North Korea where my mother still has relatives (which is why I don't want to name it).

 The story of seeing someone executed for watching a foreign movie was not included in Park's memoir.